kni-labs/rrssb/README.md

 - Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
 A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).
 - Alternatively, all share metadata and links can be configured [using Javascript](#javascript)

-3) Link to javascript files at the bottom of your document before the closing body tag for best results. (jQuery CDN, [**jQuery fallback**](http://css-tricks.com/snippets/jquery/fallback-for-cdn-hosted-jquery/), and `rrssb.min.js`):
+3) Copy `rrssb.min.js` to your document or link to javascript files at the bottom of your page (before the closing body tag for best results - jQuery CDN, [**jQuery fallback**](http://css-tricks.com/snippets/jquery/fallback-for-cdn-hosted-jquery/), and `rrssb.min.js`):

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>